-NOW THEREFORE, in consideration of the mutual covenants made herein and for valuable consideration, the receipt of which is hereby acknowledged, the Authority and the County agree as follows:
+NOW THEREFORE, in consideration of the mutual agreements contained herein, and other good and valuable consideration, the receipt and sufficiency of which is hereby acknowledged, the Parties agree as follows:

 ARTICLE I. DEFINITIONS

 Section 1.01 DEFINITIONS.
 All capitalized terms used, and not otherwise defined herein, shall have the meanings given to them in this Agreement and as defined in this Section unless a different meaning clearly applies from the context.